Create a compliance map

 1. Click Create new.

-The Add standards and regulations side panel opens.
+The Add standard and regulation side panel opens.

 2. Enter the following information: